TobiasFranek/webuntis/docs/BasicUsage/Configuration.md

     'vendor_dir' => 'lib'
 ```

-if you want to use another SecurityManager you can use this config
+if you want to use another SecurityManager you can use this config.
+With an custom Security Manager you can return your own Client.
+You just have to implement the Webuntis\Security\Interfaces\SecurityManagerInterface and create the method you need (getClient, getCurrentUserId, getCurrentUserType) and return the right things according to the method.
+With the method getClient() you can return your own client which is then used by the ExecutionHandler to execute http request to apis, the client class must have an call method.
+F.e. you could return your own Client thats accesses an complietly differently api (not webuntis) and use this library in an complettly other way.
 ```php
   'admin' => [
         //f.e. thalia, cissa etc.